Academany/fabzero/w1/commandline.md

 `rm` can be used to remove files and folders

 > **Warning:** There is no trash can in the command line.
-You delete a file and the file is gone.
+You delete a file and the file is gone forever.
 Be be careful with this command.

 ### Finding files and folders